vancouverwill/learning_c_the_hard_way/README.md

 run [args]
 ```

-Then you can use c, n and s to continue, next and step through the program
+Then you can use c (continue), n (next) and s (step into) to continue, next and step through the program

+You can also print out individual vars like

+`print temp`

 ## Memory Allocation